gitlabhq/gitlab-runner/docs/install/linux-repository.md

 1. [Register a runner](../register/index.md).

-After completing the above steps, a runner can be started and will be ready to be used by your projects!
+After completing the above steps, a runner can be started and can be used with your projects!

 Make sure that you read the [FAQ](../faq/index.md) section which describes some of the most common problems with GitLab Runner.